EnigmaVSSUT/Induction-2023/Open Source/Task-1/README.md

 <ol>

-<li>Now go to your forked repository, click on clone and copy the repo address.
+<li>Now go to your forked repository, click on code and copy the repo address.
 This will be used to clone the repository to your local system. </li>
 <img src="assets/i2.png">
 <br/>
-The link might look different for you and will have your username in place of EnigmaVSSUT.
+The link might look different for you and will have your username in place of SatyaSP.
 <br/>
 <br/>